- Published on

 Presentations as code thanks to Marp

-I have spent years dodging Powerpoint, with limited success.
-Whether it was me that was expected to deliver the presentation, or people imploring me to automate the creation of their slide decks, I hated few things more in day to day.
+I have spent years dodging PowerPoint, with limited success.
+Whether it was me who was expected to deliver the presentation, or people imploring me to automate the creation of their slide decks, I dreaded few things more.
 What really pissed me off was the feeling that it really didn't need to be this hard.
 Why do I need to click click click, why can't I just write some code?
 I thought I'd try out some modern tools that aim to address exactly this problem.

-I actually found a meetup event named Making slides with reStructuredText which I attended (shoutout to CamPUG, they're a friendly bunch).
-I tend to prefer Markdown but the talk got me thinking as most of the ideas could be applied to both and helped me define my requirements as a starting point.
+I attended a meetup event named Making slides with reStructuredText (shoutout to CamPUG, they're a friendly bunch).
+I tend to prefer Markdown over RST but the talk got me thinking....

 Goals

 What I was hoping to develop was a workflow for creating simple slide decks from my editor.
 I don't have to present all that often, and when I do, I'm not really interested in animations and fancy transition effects.
-I just want to be able open my editor and knock out a dozen of so static slides in minutes and be able to leverage most of the features of Markdown.
+I simply want to be able to open my editor and knock out a few static slides in minutes, leveraging most of the features of Markdown.
 That is, text (obviously), lists, tables, embedded images and crucially, syntax highlighting of code blocks.

 While HTML output might be nice, my key requirement is to able to be able to automatically create a PDF version of my presentation.
-One of the things I took away from the talk I attended is how robust PDFs are for presenting static slide decks.
+One of the things I took away from the talk I attended was the robustness of PDFs .
 There's no need to worry about browser compatibility issues (even if these have mostly gone away these days) and pretty much any PDF viewer will have a presentation display mode.
-Sure, this precludes use of animations but, realistically, this is something I won't use 99% of the time.
+That P must mean something after all ;).

 Being able to add the build step to a CI tool would be the icing on the cake.
-If you did loads of presentations, and were likely to re-use them, how cool would it be to store the text in a git repository and be able to update them and re-produce them seamlessly?!
-Again, this probably isn't going to be super important for me (but would be fun to play with).
+If you did loads of presentations and were likely to re-use them, how cool would it be to store the text in a git repository and be able to update them and re-produce them seamlessly?!
+Again, this probably isn't going to be super important for me but I decided it would be fun to play with.

 Tools Considered

-I did a little bit of digging and, thanks to the awesomeness of the open source community, there are dozens of different tools that I could use.
+I did a little bit of digging and there are dozens of different tools that I could use.
 A few that caught my eye after a cursory search were:

-- Pandoc - a versatile document coverter written in Haskell which supports multiple different markup and output formats
+- Pandoc - a versatile document converter written in Haskell which supports multiple different markup and output formats

 - landslide - a tool written in Python for turning Markdown (and rST etc) into HTML